Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 ### 1. Using the Coinbase Sandbox API

-The first option is not great because it requires a different API key, and is probably more headache than it's worth, but I've included support for it in case you want to try it.
+The first option is not great for testing strategies because it uses the sandbox API network which does not support many trading pairs and has fake liquidity and transactions.
+This path exists, only for testing code updates (to make sure the app still works after big code refactors).
+This option also requires a different API key, and is probably more headache than it's worth for regular testing.

-> The second option is the recommended path
+> The second option is the recommended path for users
-> The Coinbase Pro Sandbox API does not support LTC-BTC and many other trading pairs

 1. Create a Sandbox API account and API Keyset here: https://public.sandbox.pro.coinbase.com/profile/api
 2. You will also need to fake transfer USD from Coinbase into the Sandbox